-- 3.24.
-Merton, like other London boroughs, faces a housing crisis with increasing numbers of households in temporary accommodation, the pressures of living with high housing costs and poor-quality accommodation. - 3.25.
-We are working towards improving our housing offer for care experienced young people. - 3.26.
+- 3.29.
+Merton, like other London boroughs, faces a housing crisis with increasing numbers of households in temporary accommodation, the pressures of living with high housing costs and poor-quality accommodation. - 3.30.
+We are working towards improving our housing offer for care experienced young people. - 3.31.
 We are also committed to increasing the supply of affordable and sustainable homes aiming to build 400 affordable homes on council owned land by 2026 and prioritising the regeneration of Mitcham and Morden.
-We are working to improve standards in social and private housing through introducing selective licensing and strengthening our housing enforcement activities.
+We are working to improve standards in social and private housing through introducing selective licensing and strengthening our housing enforcement activities. - 3.32.
+We will ensure new developments make reasonable adjustments for people with different abilities, including physical features of premises.
+This means ensuring all new developments achieve the highest standards of accessibility and inclusive design, and for the public realm to be accessible and usable for all.
+We want to ensure that regeneration developments include opportunities for first class homes in which residents can age well, and which can adapt to meet emerging care needs, and that there are good quality homes for those with disabilities and mental health conditions.